thesofakillers/ir1-labs/README.md

 Assignments for Information Retrieval 1 - UvA MSc AI

+## Development

+Because of the nightmare that is git version control and jupyter notebooks across 3 people, we use deepnote to work on this collaboratively.

+Before submission, we should check whether the resulting notebook works locally.

 ## Setup

 We use python 3.6.5.
 To set this up with conda, run